6Rix6/media_notification_service/README.md

 - The app cannot programmatically grant this permission
 - Always check `hasPermission()` before using media controls

-### Album Art Optimization

-To prevent unnecessary memory usage, album art is only updated when:

-- The song changes
-- Album art was previously null
-- You explicitly request it via `getCurrentMedia()`

 ### Limitations

 - Only works on Android
 - Requires the media app to properly implement MediaSession
 - Some apps may not provide complete metadata
 - Album art size depends on the source app (may be large)

-## TODO

-- [ ] Add proper error handling